US travel ban extends to UK, Ireland; Trump eyes US limits

 Voting in the Senate is not yet set, with senators out of town for the weekend.
 But Senate Leader Mitch McConnell canceled a planned recess week and senators were scheduled to return Monday.
 He said he expects most senators will want to “act swiftly.”

-Both Treasury Secretary Mnuchin and Pelosi promised a third coronavirus package will follow soon, with more aggressive steps to boost the U.S. economy, which economists fear has already slipped into recession.
+Both Mnuchin and Pelosi promised a third coronavirus package will follow soon, with more aggressive steps to boost the U.S. economy, which economists fear has already slipped into recession.

 The financial markets closed on an upswing after one of the worst nosedives since 1987.